Glentoran F.C.: McDonald (2007–2010)

 Alan McDonald won two trophies with The Glens and also led the Glens to the final of the Setanta Cup.
 In McDonald's first season as manager, Glentoran defeated Crusaders in the County Antrim Shield final.
 The next season, Glentoran won the league after a strong race with Linfield.
 Glentoran finished three successive seasons, 2006–2008, as runners-up to three times Double Champions Linfield.
-Since then, notable signings at the club include Matthew Burrows, from Dundela (where he scored fifty-three goals last term), Johnny Taylor (from Hearts) and former Lisburn Distillery player Andy Waterworth for a fee of £30,000.
+Since then, notable signings at the club include Matthew Burrows from Dundela, Johnny Taylor (from Hearts) and former Lisburn Distillery player Andy Waterworth for a fee of £30,000.
 Glentoran's build up to the season included friendlies against Hearts, Burnley and Ipswich Town.
 However, Glentoran's start to the season was delayed by a referee strike led by their association's Chairman, David Malcolm, citing higher wage demands.
 This ultimately postponed all week one fixtures.
 The following week, in the game against Glenavon, Glentoran's pitch was declared unplayable.
 Matches against Bangor and then Linfield were cancelled, and this led to Glentoran facing Bangor in the first Irish League game to be played on a Sunday.
 The historic scoreline was 1–0.

 Glentoran also unexpectedly reached the final of the Setanta Sports Cup 2008, a cup in which the top four clubs from both the Irish League and League of Ireland play each other.
 Glentoran defeated Linfield with a 4–1 win, making the group a more open competition.
 This was followed up by a 1–0 win in a home match again St. Patrick's Athletic.
 In the final on 13 October 2008, Glentoran were defeated by League of Ireland side Cork City 2–1 at Turners Cross.
 On 2 May 2009 Glentoran won the first ever Irish Premiership by defeating Cliftonville 3–1 at The Oval.
 This was their first league title since a 2005 win, ending Linfield's 3-year dominance on all fronts.
 Alan McDonald would in the coming weeks sign a new 2-year contract with the club after much speculation, keeping him there until 2011.
 Glentoran's only summer signings for 2009 were Richard Clarke from Newry City and Northern Ireland international Keith Gillespie on a free transfer.